 On Manufacturing Day, we launched a new digital storytelling platform: Humans of Manufacturing, to showcase everyday manufacturing people who are really making things happen.
 Manufacturing is high-tech, exciting, and constantly evolving and advancing—and, so are the individuals who make up this vital industry.

 This new digital channel includes e-newsletters, social media, and a website where manufacturing professionals will share their personal stories while also showcasing how manufacturing today is advanced and highly valued as an industry.
-We’ve already met Joshua Mook, a GE engineer and Ally Lucaj, a courageous single mother, cancer survivor, and Chrysler employee.
+We’ve already met Joshua Mook, a GE engineer and Lynnette Gideon, a seamstress that applied her fashion passion to designing robot covers.
 They are just two humans in manufacturing with wonderful stories to share.
 I welcome you to contact us, to tell your story or get involved.

 Throughout SME’s history, technological expertise has been a hallmark, and it remains our mandate.
 The current pace of change and advancement in research, materials, IIoT, additive and hybrid tools and techniques, and more, drive growth, expansion, profitability—even as it challenges the capability, skills, and knowledge of manufacturers.